Volunteerism is one of many ways in which Garrett Regional Medical Center benefits from strong community support.

 Oakland, MD 21550

-Chaplaincy services offered at Garrett County Memorial Hospital are non-denominational and are administered by nearly 30 members of the clergy from the surrounding area.
+Chaplaincy services offered at Garrett Regional Medical Center are non-denominational and are administered by nearly 30 members of the clergy from the surrounding area.

 Anyone interested in volunteering for the Chaplaincy program may download the application or contact Volunteer Services at (301) 533-4041 or by the email link below.

-Established September 1, 1987, the Garrett County Memorial Hospital Foundation is a voluntary association of public-spirited citizens that promotes the public’s awareness of the capital needs of the hospital as well as facilitates the collection of funds to meet those needs.
+Established September 1, 1987, the Garrett Regional Medical Center Foundation is a voluntary association of public-spirited citizens that promote the public’s awareness of the capital needs of the hospital as well as facilitates the collection of funds to meet those needs.
 It was created to operate as an auxiliary to the hospital.

 For more details about the Foundation or how to become involved with this organization, see our Foundation web page.